eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/development_model/_index.md

 As an alternative to VSS and VSC, vehicle data and services can be defined semantically in a general IoT modelling language like Digital Twin Definition Language ([DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)) or BAMM Aspect Meta Model [BAMM](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model) as well.

+The Velocitas SDK is using ([VSS](https://covesa.github.io/vehicle_signal_specification/)) as the sementic model for the Vehicle Model.

 ### Communication Protocols

-Asynchronous communication between [Vehicle Apps](#vehicle-apps) and other vehicle components as well as cloud connectivity is facilitated through [MQTT](https://mqtt.org/) messaging.
+Asynchronous communication between [Vehicle Apps](#vehicle-apps) and other vehicle components, as well as cloud connectivity, is facilitated through [MQTT](https://mqtt.org/) messaging.
 Direct, synchronous communication between [Vehicle Apps](#vehicle-apps), [Vehicle Services](#vehicle-services) and the [Vehicle Data Broker](#vehicle-data-broker) is based on the [gRPC](https://grpc.io/) protocol.

 ### Middleware

-Velocitas leverages [dapr](https://dapr.io) for gRPC service discovery, Open Telemetry tracing and the [publish/subscribe building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) as a higher-level abstraction over MQTT messaging.
+Velocitas leverages [dapr](https://dapr.io) for gRPC service discovery, Open Telemetry tracing and the [publish/subscribe building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) which provides an abstraction of the MQTT messaging protocol.

 ### Vehicle Edge Operating System

 [Vehicle Apps](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
 An OCI-compliant container runtime is required to host the Vehicle App containers and the dapr middleware mandates a Kubernetes control plane.
 For publish/subscribe messaging a MQTT broker must be available (e.g., [Eclipse Mosquitto](https://mosquitto.org/)).

 ## Vehicle App characteristics
+The following aspects are important characterstics for [Vehicle Apps](#vehicle-apps):

-### Code Base
+### Code base

 Every [Vehicle App](#vehicle-apps) is stored in its own repository.
-Tracked with version control, it can be deployed to multiple environments.
+Tracked by version control, it can be deployed to multiple environments.

 ### Polyglot